ndevilla/iniparser/README.md

 ## Documentation

+The library is completely documented in its header file.

 To build the documentation [doxygen](https://www.doxygen.org/index.html) has be installed.
 Documentation can build and be found in build directory under `html`: